 8. Choose Select>All.
-Using the Control panel, click the Vertical Align Center and Horizontal Align Center buttons.
+Using the Align or Control panel, click the Vertical Align Center and Horizontal Align Center buttons.

-Because each "branch" is a group, the alignment functions work as you would expect.
-The three sets of branches are now exactly centered in both directions.
+Because each "branch" is a group, the three sets of branches are now exactly centered in both directions.
 This step might not cause a noticeable change, depending on how precisely you placed the lines, but it's a good idea to be certain that the groups align properly.